Pairman/Haze/README.md

 # Haze

-The Frontend for Haze Detection System
+The Frontend for Haze Detection System.